dskillin/ai-gen/.augie/session_001.md

 - Reviewed the tasks.md checklist
 - Verified git repository status
 - Planning the implementation of the required tasks
+- Verified ollama is installed at /usr/local/bin/ollama
+- Verified mixtral model is available

 ## What Blocked Me